exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the message corresponds to a height higher than the one on which the node is, ignore the message.
-- Send as individual messages all the corresponding `Precommit` messages except those that the requestor has.
+- Send as individual messages all the corresponding `Precommit` messages except those that the requestor has (the list of validators whose `Precommit` messages requestor already has is part of `RequestPrecommits`).

 ### `RequestBlock`

-- If the message corresponds to a height not less than the one on which we are, ignore the message.
+- If the message corresponds to a height not less than the one on which the node is, ignore the message.
 - Form the message `Block` from the data of the blockchain and send it to the requestor.